Enfield Shaker Village Walking Tour

 7

-The Shaker New Hampshire Bishopric was comprised of the Enfield and Canterbury communities, overseen by the Bishopric Ministry.
-The Ministry traveled between the two communities—as well as to other Shaker villages—and resided and worked in this building when in Enfield.
-This was the last structure that the Shakers built at Enfield.
+New Hampshire’s Shaker Bishopric consisted of Shaker communities at Enfield and Canterbury.
+Both were overseen by Bishopric Ministry–Elders and Eldresses.
+The Ministry regularly traveled between the two communities, living and working in this building when in Enfield.
+This was the last structure built by the Enfield Shakers.

 Learn More >